-Strategic Priority & Budget Allocation Aim Sport Matters Targets Key Steps for 2011-2015 4.
-ENABLED PARTNERS (£1.2m) To further strengthen the capacity of our sporting partners to ensure they are 'fit for purpose' and in a position to develop the sporting infrastructure of Northern Ireland.
+Strategic Priority & Budget Allocation Aim Sport Matters Targets Key Steps for 2012-2015 4.
+ENABLED PARTNERS (£1.4m) To further strengthen the capacity of our sporting partners to ensure they are 'fit for purpose' and in a position to develop the sporting infrastructure of Northern Ireland.
 PA5, PE14 14.
 We will support the modernisation of funded governing bodies of sport and other sporting organisations.
 In particular, we will support governing bodies to embed ethics and equality in their sport.15.
 We will continue to support clubs and community sport, including the implementation of a club accreditation scheme and support to partners.
-5. A COMPETENT SPORTING WORKFORCE (£0.9m) To develop a skilled and competent sporting workforce that meets the needs of participation and performance pathways.
-PE14, PE18, PE19, PE20 We will support governing bodies to align their coaching plans to either the UK or All Ireland systems.
+5. A COMPETENT SPORTING WORKFORCE (£0.7m) To develop a skilled and competent sporting workforce that meets the needs of participation and performance pathways.
+PE14, PE18, PE19, PE20 16.
+We will support governing bodies to align their coaching plans to either the UK or All Ireland systems.
 We will support the development and implementation of the UK Coaching Certificate and the Coaching Development Programme for Ireland.
-We will continue to develop a coaching network, a network of coach development officers primarily based within governing bodies and district councils to deliver the Coaching Strategy for NI.
-We will support the creation of workforce development plans to enable individual sports to identify and address the needs of their plan.
-We will continue to establish and embed a world leading sports development system (Appendix II).
+17. We will continue to develop a coaching network, a network of coach development officers primarily based within governing bodies and district councils to deliver the Coaching Strategy for NI.
+18. We will support the creation of workforce development plans to enable individual sports to identify and address the needs of their plan.
+19. We will continue to establish and embed a world leading sports development system (Appendix II).

-Strategic Priority & Budget Allocation Aim Sport Matters Targets Key Steps for 2011-2015 6.
-A TRUSTED AND EFFECTIVE LEADER (£12.3m) To provide strategic leadership and continue to develop and empower our staff to provide high quality expertise for our partners.
-All Driven by the Board, who provide both strategic leadership and positive scrutiny, we will strive to improve its operations, relationships and contributions to sport and wider government and social agendas.
-We will endeavour to utilise the knowledge, skills and expertise of its staff to deliver this Plan.
-We will continue to reduce administration, improve business processes and efficiency in accordance with the principles of efficient government and operate in an equitable manner, promoting diversity and interdependence.
-We will continue to seek recognition of the wider contribution sport makes to society and broader government priorities through advocacy and communications.
-We will continue to adopt an evidence based approach to work through effective research and monitoring.
+Strategic Priority & Budget Allocation Aim Sport Matters Targets Key Steps for 2012-2015 6.
+A TRUSTED AND EFFECTIVE LEADER (£11.7m) To provide strategic leadership and continue to develop and empower our staff to provide high quality expertise for our partners.
+All 20.
+Driven by the Board, who provide both strategic leadership and positive scrutiny, we will strive to improve its operations, relationships and contributions to sport and wider government and social agendas.
+21. We will endeavour to utilise the knowledge, skills and expertise of its staff to deliver this Plan.
+22. We will oversee and coordinate the implementation of Sport Matters.
+23. We will continue to reduce administration, improve business processes and efficiency in accordance with the principles of efficient government and operate in an equitable manner, promoting diversity and interdependence.
+24. We will continue to seek recognition of the wider contribution sport makes to society and broader government priorities through advocacy and communications.
+25. We will continue to adopt an evidence based approach to work through effective research and monitoring.